veertuinc/anklet/README.md

 ### How does it really work?

 1. Anklet loads the configuration from the `~/.config/anklet/config.yml` file on the same host.
-The configuration defines the services that will be started.
+The configuration defines the plugins that will be started.
-    - Each service in the config specifies a plugin to load and use, the database (if there is one), and any other specific configuration for that plugin.
+    - Each plugin in the config specifies a plugin to load and use, the database (if there is one), and any other specific configuration for that plugin.
-1. Services run in parallel, but have separate internal context to avoid collisions.
+1. Plugins run in parallel, but have separate internal context to avoid collisions.
 1. It supports loading in a database (currently `redis`) to manage state across all of your hosts.
     - The `github` plugin, and likely others, rely on this to prevent race conditions with picking up jobs.
     - It is `disabled: true` by default to make anklet more lightweight.